gradio-app/gradio/guides/06_client-libraries/fastapi-app-with-the-gradio-client.md

 Let's start with what seems like the most complex bit -- using machine learning to remove the music from a video.

-Luckily for us, there's an existing Space we can use to make this process easier: https://huggingface.co/spaces/abidlabs/music-separation.
-This Space takes an audio file and produces two separate audio files: one with the instrumental music and one all other sounds in the original clip.
+Luckily for us, there's an existing Space we can use to make this process easier: [https://huggingface.co/spaces/abidlabs/music-separation](https://huggingface.co/spaces/abidlabs/music-separation).
+This Space takes an audio file and produces two separate audio files: one with the instrumental music and one with all other sounds in the original clip.
 Perfect!

 Open a new Python file, say `main.py`, and start by importing the `Client` class from `gradio_client` and connecting it to this Space: